slai-labs/get-beam/examples/codeT5+/README.md

 # CodeT5+ deployment with Beam

-[CodeT5+](https://github.com/salesforce/CodeT5/tree/main/CodeT5+) can be deployed on Beam for development on serverless GPUs.
+[CodeT5+](https://github.com/salesforce/CodeT5/tree/main/CodeT5+) can be run on the cloud with a single command, using Beam.

 1. [Create an account on Beam](https://beam.cloud).
 It's free and you don't need a credit card.